-But it was also a choice that several of the climate experts I talked with said would be reasonable.
+But it was also a choice that several of the climate experts I talked with recommended.
 That’s because flights are the lion’s share of most travelers’ carbon emissions – between 50% and 80%.

-Flights are almost always the most carbon-intensive kind of transportation, and everything about travel that’s not flying – like eating food and living in climate-controlled building – I would be doing at home anyway.
+Flights are almost always the most carbon-intensive kind of transportation.
+And everything about travel that’s not flying – like eating food and living in climate-controlled buildings – I would be doing at home anyway.

 (That’s not to say our carbon footprints from life at home aren’t significant or important.
 They are.
-But we can assume they’ll be similar whether we’re traveling or not, while flights are the biggest factor making travel more carbon-intense than the rest of life.)
+But we can assume they’ll be similar whether we’re traveling or not.
+Flights are the biggest factor making travel more carbon-intense than the rest of life.)